microsoft/TypeScript-wiki/Breaking-Changes.md

 ## Some vendor-specific types are removed from `lib.d.ts`

-The library is partially generated from webidl files from the DOM specs, and as a result some vendor-specific types have been removed.
+TypeScript's built-in `.d.ts` library (`lib.d.ts` and family) is now partially generated from Web IDL files from the DOM specification.
+As a result some vendor-specific types have been removed.

 <details><summary>Click here to the full list of removed types:</summary><p>